How to use Growhold

 What is a specialist

 Specialists give your agents domain knowledge.
 A design specialist might carry your brand palette, image guidelines, and voice.
 A product specialist might hold your roadmap, positioning docs, and competitive landscape.
-When you assign specialists to a run, every step in that agent draws on their expertise.
-The result reads like it was written by someone who actually knows your brand, your market, and your strategy, because it was built on that knowledge.
+When you assign specialists to a run, every step draws on that context.
+The output reflects your specific product, market, and strategy.

 What is a specialist